20-Jun Morning Session

 P-74.Alla NURAEVA1, Semen VASILEV1, Daria VASILEVA1, Pavel ZELENOVSKIY1, Alexsander ESIN1, Dmitriy CHEZGANOV1, Vladimir Ya.
 SHUR1, and Andrey L. KHOLKIN1,2

-1Institute of Natural Sciences, Ural Federal University, Russia, 2Department of Materials and Ceramic Engineering & CICECO, University of Aveiro, Portugal
+1Institute of Natural Sciences, Ural Federal University, Russia, 2Department of Materials and Ceramic Engineering & CICECO, University

 Piezoelectric and Pyroelectric Properties of Diphenylalanine Microcrystals